RedHatInsights/compliance-frontend/README.md

 All application/service hosts for the APIs can be overridden via a environment variable like `LOCAL_INVENTORY_HOST`.

+## Documentation

+The repository contains components covered with the documentation comments using JSDoc markup language.
+The HTML documentation can be generated with the `npm run docs` script.
+Additionally, the documentation is automatically built with the [Generate and Release Documentation](/.github/workflows//docs.yml) GitHub action.

+The deployed documentation is available at https://redhatinsights.github.io/compliance-frontend.

 ## Code Notes

 ### Technology stack